Communicating With Teenage Sons In Middle School

-One of the things that parents should know is that kids, I mentioned the middle school construction project, they feel like they’re being judged on that, and evaluated on their progress all day long.
-So they’re walking down the halls, and kids are judging on if their bodies are developing quickly enough, too slowly, too fast, if their identity is developing on track, are they cool, are they a spaz, are they a loser, are they still a momma’s boy.
+One of the things that parents should know is this.
+Kids, as I mentioned the middle school construction project, they feel like they’re being judged on that, and evaluated on their progress all day long.
+So they’re walking down the halls, and kids are judging.
+Are their bodies are developing quickly enough?
+Too slowly?
+Too fast?
+Is their identity is developing on track?
+Are they cool, are they a spaz, are they a loser, are they still a momma’s boy.

-So these things, they’re being evaluated on them all day long, and by the time the day is over, and they get in your car by the end of the day, they’re exhausted.
+So these things, they’re being evaluated on them all day long.
+And by the time the day is over, and they get in your car, they’re exhausted.
 They’re worn out from being judged.
 So when they feel you starting to ask a bunch of questions, they often feel judged, even if you’re not, even if you’re just truly curious about their day.

 (For the rest of the interview, please view our attached video)

 Michelle Icard is the creator of MichelleintheMiddle.com and author of Middle School Makeover: Improving The Way You and Your Child Experience Middle School.